astro313/RXJ1131/WRITEUP/response.md

 Since both CO lines are observed towards the same source, using prior knowledge about the blue wing from the CO(2-1) data to inform about the CO(3-2) emission is reasonable.

-While the additioanl figure in I_CO is not significant, we keep this to enable reproducible results and to minimize cumulative errors (e.g. when compiled for a larger number of samples).
+While the additional figure in I_CO is not significant, we keep this to enable reproducible results and to minimize cumulative errors (e.g. when compiled for a larger number of samples).
 We only report significant figures when reporting the physical parameters.